-Dynacor Gold Mines Inc.'s Annual Meeting of shareholders will be held on Wednesday, June 17, 2020 at 10:00 a.m., at 1, Place Ville Marie, 40th Floor, Montréal, Québec H3B 4M4.
+Dynacor Gold Mines Inc.'s Annual Meeting of shareholders will be held on Thursday, June 17, 2021 at 10:00 a.m., at 1, Place Ville Marie, 40th Floor, Montréal, Québec H3B 4M4 and via live webcast at https://lavery.zoom.us/j/62888814122.

-Shareholders may exercise their rights by attending the Meeting or by completing a Form of Proxy.
+Shareholders may exercise their rights by attending the Meeting or by completing a Form of Proxy or Voting Instruction Form.

-YOUR VOTE AS A SHAREHOLDER IS IMPORTANT
+YOUR VOTE AS A SHAREHOLDER IS IMPORTANT.
+VOTE TODAY.